 Why It Is Important to Us

-In FYE2018, Subaru revised its Environmental Policy, declaring that “The earth, the sky and nature” are Subaru’s fields of business, and made clear to strive for the coexistence with nature.
-These words encapsulate our desire to take the greatest possible care of “The earth, the sky and nature,” since they are the fields in which our automotive and aerospace businesses—the pillars of our enterprise—operate.
-With the concept that sustainability of both society and Subaru only becomes possible with the existence of rich global environment, that is “The earth, the sky and nature,” the entire Subaru Group will make the greatest possible efforts to undertake global environmental conservation activities.
+In FYE March 2018, SUBARU revised its Environmental Policy, declaring that “the earth, the sky and nature” are SUBARU’s fields of business, and made clear to strive for the coexistence with nature.
+These words encapsulate our desire to take the greatest possible care of “the earth, the sky and nature,” since they are the fields in which our automotive and aerospace businesses—the pillars of our enterprise—operate.
+With the concept that sustainability of both society and SUBARU only becomes possible with the existence of a rich global environment, that is “the earth, the sky and nature,” the entire SUBARU Group will make the greatest possible efforts to undertake global environmental conservation activities.

 Activities in the Six Priority Areas for CSR